 - Increasing the appropriations to the State Funding for Senior Services line item in the Long Bill.
 This includes increasing the continuing appropriation to the Older Coloradans Fund, as well as any additional state General Fund monies that might become available.
 DRCOG specifically supports a stable, long-term funding source that increases to meet the growing needs for services.
-This also would provide a level of funding certainty that would improve yearly program planning for needed services. - Action by the General Assembly to fully fund the required share to match federal funds that are available to the state through the Older Americans Act, including the National Family Caregiver Program, so as not to require an increase in the required local share.
+This also would provide a level of funding certainty that would improve yearly program planning for needed services. - Action by the General Assembly to fully fund the required share to match federal funds that are avail able to the state through the Older Americans Act, including the National Family Caregiver Program, so as not to require an increase in the required local share.
 Such state or local shares/matches should not be required to come from existing program funds. - Distributing State Funding for Senior Services monies using the existing structure created to administer Older Americans Act funds.
-DRCOG also supports the equitable distribution of the federal and state funds to the AAAs based on the needs and contribution of each region. - Reexamination of the state procedures and distribution formulas for federal and state funds to ensure adequate funds are available to urbanized areas to meet the needs of older adults. - Long-Term Care.
+DRCOG also supports the equitable distribution of the federal and state funds to the AAAs based on the needs and contribution of each region. - Reexamination of the state procedures and distribution formulas for federal and state funds to ensure adequate funds are available to urbanized areas to meet the needs of older adults.

+Long-Term Care.
 Older adults living in long-term care communities (i.e., nursing homes and assisted living) are some of the most vulnerable members of the regional community.
 As the Long-Term Care Ombudsman for the region, DRCOG is an advocate for the rights of residents in long-term care communities and for improvement in the quality of care in such facilities.
-DRCOG supports increases in consumer protections for older adults and their caregivers and, in particular, legislation strengthening the role of the long-term care ombudsman as a resident/consumer advocate.
-DRCOG urges the state, when making decisions regarding funding for long-term care communities, to structure such funding to protect the quality of care for residents.